How to Freeze a Casserole (and how to reheat it!)

 If you are looking to freeze meals ahead of time then you may be wondering where to even begin.
 There are many reasons to start freezing meals ahead.
 It’s a great way to save money and ensures that you will always have a meal on hand.
 When it comes to the best meals to freeze, it’s always casseroles.
 Casseroles are easily frozen and easily thawed and they also are meant to be a meal in one dish that can feed a crowd.
 Turning your favorite recipe (casserole or not) into a freezer meal is really quite simple!
 Read below for some great tips on how to freeze a casserole!

 Step 1.
 Look through all of the ingredients and make sure everything can be frozen.

 Here is a quick list of foods that should NOT be frozen (this is a general guideline, results will vary based on preparation):

 - Fresh vegetables with high water content: lettuce, and cucumbers, for example.

-- Soft cheeses with a high water content: Examples include cottage cheese &ricotta.
+- Soft cheeses with high water content: examples include cottage cheese &ricotta.

 - Food emulsions: Like mayonnaise and cream.

 Step 2.
 Decide whether it is best to pre-cook or put it into the freezer raw.
 (Generally speaking, meats used in a casserole should be cooked first.)

 Step 3.
 Write a note on the frozen dish/bag/etc. including:

 - instructions on how to cook the casserole on the “big day!’